 Conclusion

+If you are planning on visiting multiple areas for birding, you can also look at my list of birdwatching locations around Malaysia.
 For anyone who wants to do birdwatching at Cherating, I recommend you engage a bird guide here or take one of the local mangrove tours and inform them that you want to see birds.

 Usually, people visit this place for the fireflies tour, which starts at dusk.
 A well-known firefly tour operator here is Hafiz, who apparently can call the fireflies to the boat, and I vouch for this as I experienced this first hand.